cosmos/testnets/replicated-security/VALIDATOR_JOINING_GUIDE.md

 Read up on how to use [Key Assignment](https://github.com/cosmos/interchain-security/blob/main/docs/docs/features/key-assignment.md).

-## Verify that your validator is signing blocks
+## Verify that your validator is signing blocks in the consumer chain

 In the [block explorer](https://explorer.rs-testnet.polypore.xyz/provider/staking), you can compare the signatures on a recently-produced block with your validator's signature.